Helping Victims Find Justice

 No matter what type of injury you experience, your life may never return to the way it was before the accident.
 No one leaves home expecting to wake up in a hospital bed.

-If your loved one experienced a serious injury like that of a traumatic brain injury, he or she may need continuous care.
-The decision to place your loved one in a skilled nursing facility is not easy, nor is it inexpensive.
+If your loved one experienced a severe injury like a traumatic brain injury, they might need continuous care.
+Unfortunately, the decision to place your loved one in a skilled nursing facility is not easy or inexpensive.
 The average nursing home cost of more than $8,000 per month may exceed what you can afford.

-The financial stress of a serious drunk driving accident begins to impact your life immediately.
-From medical transport to the hospital to time missed from work, anxiety regarding your bills is understandable.
-Your medical costs and household bills will not wait, and neither should you.
+The financial stress of a serious drunk driving accident immediately impacts your life.
+Anxiety regarding your bills is understandable, from medical transport to the hospital to time missed from work.
+However, your medical costs and household bills will not wait, and neither should you.

 Depending upon the details of your case, you may qualify for compensation that can help ease your financial stress.
 The Florida statute of limitations for filing a personal injury lawsuit is four years.
 This may seem like a long time; however, it can pass quickly as you deal with and adjust to your injuries.

 Reviewing evidence of the drunk driving accident that caused your injuries takes time.
 The sooner we can review police reports, witness statements, and accident scene photos, the sooner we can determine liability.
-The Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman work hard to prepare your case for the best outcome possible.
+The Dolman Law Group Accident Injury Lawyers, PA work hard to prepare your case for the best outcome possible.
 Learn more about how we can help you by calling us now.

 Fatal Drunk Driving Accidents